karklinsv/4F-homework/README.md

 * Application is installed (python module BaseHTTPServer) and listening on 1337 port.
 * Nagios is configured to check application logfiles on two metrics: error message count, and access messages.
 * Nginx reconfigured so http is redirected to https.
 Only issue I cannot get rid of is that "/" is required after non root path, for examle https://127.0.0.1:9119/nagios will not work, but https://127.0.0.1:9119/nagios/ will work correctly :S
+* Vagrantfile is configuret to perform full deploy from ansible play

 Next:

 * Ansible: looks like after deploy nginx or httpd or both are not restarted, also nagios service need restart imho - check if true still
 * stress test - current idea is to write simple bash script which will use curl and nc for connecting to port.
-* configure Vagrant file to use Asnible role
 * configure Vagrant to forward different port than 2222, to ensure it is not busy already

 ## Deadline for submission: 13.12.2016